MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- Yes, we did use DVC to manage data in our project on google cloud bucket as remote storage.
 DVC is a data version control tool that allows us to track and store the different versions of our data, ensuring that we can reproduce our results and compare different iterations of our models.
 We primarily used dvc as a more optimal data storage and versioning solution rather than storing the vast amounts of data in our github repository.
-The downside is it adds complexity in the form of additional commands and configuration files, and requires everything to be perfectly synced, as git is in charge of .dvc files specifying hashes and versioning of files.
+The downside is it adds complexity in the form of additional commands and configuration files, and requires everything to be perfectly synced, as git is in charge of .dvc files specifying hashes and versioning of files. ---
-*** NOTE REVISIT ***  ---

 ### Question 11